NOTE: click here for the companion R-script for this lecture.

 # Arguments:

-# initabund: true initial population abundance
+# N0: true initial population abundance

 # trend: proportional change in population size from last year

-# years: duration of simulation
+# nyears: duration of simulation

 # days: survey duration, in days